durga-ds/durga-dqds/Analyzing-BorderCrossing-Data/README.md

 The Border Crossing Entry dataset is `Border_Crossing_Entry_Data.csv`.
 It has has over 350K lines and is found at: https://data.transportation.gov/Research-and-Statistics/Border-Crossing-Entry-Data/keg4-3bc2.
 Also found there will be notes from the Bureau of Transportation Statistics for more information on each field
 For the purposes of this challenge, the following fields will be paid attention to:
-•	Border: Designates what border was crossed
+*	Border: Designates what border was crossed\
-•	Date: Timestamp indicating month and year of crossing
+*	Date: Timestamp indicating month and year of crossing\
-•	Measure: Indicates means, or type, of crossing being measured (e.g., vehicle, equipment, passenger or pedestrian)
+*	Measure: Indicates means, or type, of crossing being measured (e.g., vehicle, equipment, passenger or pedestrian)\
-•	Value: Number of crossings
+*	Value: Number of crossings\

 ## Output

 The solution code will, after reading and processing the input file
-•	Sum the total number of crossings (Value) of each type of vehicle or equipment, or passengers or pedestrians, that crossed the border that month, regardless of what port was used.
+*	Sum the total number of crossings (Value) of each type of vehicle or equipment, or passengers or pedestrians, that crossed the border that month, regardless of what port was used.
-•	Calculate the running monthly average of total crossings, rounded to the nearest whole number, for that combination of Border and Measure, or means of crossing.
+*	Calculate the running monthly average of total crossings, rounded to the nearest whole number, for that combination of Border and Measure, or means of crossing.

 It will then create an output file, `report.csv`